 - Plastic drinking straws

-- Repurposed PET plastic, from a 2l bottle or disposable cup
+- PET plastic (for example, a two litre drinks bottle or disposable cup)

 Before you begin

-- If you have no access to hot glue guns, you could use PVA or another similar glue, or sticky tape.
-PVA and similar glues need time to dry before models can be flown, so you’ll need to factor this into your session.
-It may be necessary to run this activity over several sessions, in order to share materials or equipment and allow glue to dry.
+- PVA and similar glues need time to dry before models can be flown, so you’ll need to factor this in; you may need to run this activity over several sessions if you need to wait for the glue to dry.

 Run the activity

 - Take a paperclip and pliers.
-Follow the guide on the ‘Propeller pattern’ sheet to carefully bend the clip into a hook to hold rubber bands.
+Carefully bend the clip into a hook to hold rubber bands.

 - Add some glue along the top of the taped-down straw.
 Re-fold the paper and stick the other side down on top of the straw.
 Glue or tape the corners and edges of the sheet together to complete your wing.

 - Take some leftover PET plastic, and push a drawing pin through it.
-Cut a 1cm square out with the drawing pin hole in its centre.
+Cut a one centimetre square out with the drawing pin hole in its centre.
 Glue this to one end of the fuselage, without blocking the hole.

 - Take the paperclip hook and push the straight end out through the front of the plastic square.
 The hook should now be between the two long straws.
 Take the straight end and rotate it clockwise and anti-clockwise to see that it turns easily, without the hook catching on the straws.

-- Dab some glue on the straight end of the paperclip, and slot the 1.5cm piece of hollow plastic stick at the centre of the propeller over it.
+- Dab some glue on the straight end of the paperclip, and slot the one and a half centimetre piece of hollow plastic stick at the centre of the propeller over it.
 Make sure this is securely glued in place.

 - Tie three rubber bands together.
 Check the length of your bands pulled taut against that of your fuselage.
 If they match, attach one end of the band to the propeller hook and squeeze the other end through the small connecting piece of straw at the back of the fuselage.
 Pull through the end of the taut band and place a small piece of paperclip or similar through the loop to hold it there.
 You should further secure this with glue or sticky tape.

-- Mark the centre point on the wings made earlier.
+- Mark the centre point on the wings you made earlier.
 Line up the centre precisely with the fuselage and glue the wings to it.
-Try to fit them about 12cm from the propeller, for the best balance.
+Try to fit them about 12 centimetres from the propeller, for the best balance.